-- equivalence relations -to deal with synonymy

-- partial ordering to deal with inheritance
+- equivalence relations -to deal with synonymy - partial ordering to deal with inheritance media abstractions

-- query relaxation to please the user
+• query relaxation - to please the user

 Recall that we have discussed the relation between a 'house of prayer' and 'church' as an example of synonymy in section 4.3.
 As an example of inheritance we may think of the relation between 'church' and 'cathedral'.
 Naturally, every cathedral is a church.
 But the reverse does not necessarily hold.
 Having this information about possible equivalence and inheritance relationships, we can relax queries in order to obtain better results.
 For example, when a user asks for cathedral in a particular region, we could even notify the user of the fact that although there are no cathedrals there, there are a number of churches that may be of interest.
-(For a mathemathical characterization of structured multimedia databases, study [MMDBMS].)
+(For a mathemathical characterization of structured multimedia databases, study Subrahmanian (1998).)

 query languages Having media abstractions, what would a query language for such a database look like?
-Again, following [MMDBMS], wemay extend SQL with special functions as indicated below:
+Again, following Subrahmanian (1998), we may extend SQL with special functions as indicated below: